ThePieBaker90/On-The-Rim/Psycasts/Utility Paths/Noctomancer/3rd Level/Shadow Stalk.md

 - **Effects**
 	- *As you hide or sneak, you blend into the shadows becoming harder to spot.
 Many expert assassins use this psycast in nearly every job.*
 	- This psycast is used as a reaction to you using the [[Stealth and Hiding#Hide Action|Hide Action]] or [[Stealth and Hiding#Sneak Action|Sneak Action]].
-	- You have the following effects for the psycast duration:
+	- For the duration of this psycast, you have the following effects:
 		- Your [[Stealth and Hiding#Obscuration|Obscuration modifier]] from light is as if you were in a darker light level.
 		- Once per turn, when you deal damage while [[Stealth and Hiding#Hidden|Hidden]], [[Stealth and Hiding#Undetected|Undetected]], or [[Stealth and Hiding#Unnoticed|Unnoticed]]; you deal additional damage and can use the [[Stealth and Hiding#Hide Action|Hide Action]] for free this turn.
 - **Stats**: